raf-madrigal/raf-madrigal.github.io/about.md

 - Reboot Philippines as a Renewable Energy Ambassador
 - Philippine Young Water Professional as an Asst.
 Dir. for Training and Development

+### What Interests Me

-4. When it comes to data science, my research inclinations are in the following (not in order):
+When it comes to data science, my research inclinations are in the following (not in order):
 - Advanced Data Mining
 - Complex Systems and Network Science
 - Natural Language Processing
 - Geospatial Analysis
 - Recommender Systems

->>Some of my projects are found under `/portfolio`.
+Some of my projects are found under `/portfolio`.
 My desire is to tame the chaos (or the VUCA world) through Machine Learning and Artificial Intelligence and to help organizations navigate towards a data future.

-5. In my free time, I fancy watching movies or series on YouTube or Netflix or listening Indie (local/ international) music on Spotify.
+In my free time, I fancy watching movies or series on YouTube or Netflix or listening Indie (local/ international) music on Spotify.
 From time to time, I travel solo to La Union or Siargao and test my surfing skills.